FlaskSimpleAuth Documentation

 Note that the implementation relies on sessions, which may require the

-option to be set to something.
+SECRET_KEYoption to be set to something.
 The documentation states that server-side sessions are needed because otherwise the nonce and opaque parameters could be reused, which may be a security issue under some conditions.
-I’m unsure about that, but I agree that client-side cookie sessions are strange things best avoided if possible.FSA_REALM
+I’m unsure about that, but I agree that client-side cookie sessions are strange things best avoided if possible.FSA_REALMprovides the authentication realm.FSA_HTTP_AUTH_OPTSallow to pass additional options to the HTTPAuth authentication class, such asuse_ha1_pw, as a dictionary.

 See also Password Management below for how the password is retrieved and checked.
 Note that password management is different for digest authentication because the simple hash of the password or the unhashed password itself is needed for the verification.